JasZal/differentially_private_functional_encryption/artifact_template.md

 This experiment measures the single operations of noisyDot and DiffPIPE Navigate to the folder ``differentially_private_functional_encryption/noisyDOT_vs_DiffPIPE_data_sets`` run ```go run .```
-results: time in millisec for setup, encryption, key generation and evaluation for different data sets printed on the shell and also saved in the file "results..."
+results: time for setup [nanosec], encryption [microsec], key generation [millisec]  and evaluation [millisec] for different data sets printed on the shell and also saved in the file "results..."

 ## Limitations
 no limitations